PaperBoardOfficial/timezone/README.md

 2. **Date-aware timezone abbreviations**:

-   - Enhanced the `getTimezoneAbbreviation` function to accept a specific date
+   - The `getTimezoneAbbreviation` function was enhanced to accept a specific date
    - This allows correct determination of DST status for any date (past, present, or future)

 3. **Comprehensive timezone metadata**:

-   - Store both the original and converted times in all slots
+   - Both the original and converted times are stored in all slots
-   - Maintain timezone mappings between abbreviations and IANA identifiers
+   - Timezone mappings between abbreviations and IANA identifiers are maintained
-   - Properly calculate and preserve source timezone values
+   - Source timezone values are properly calculated and preserved

 4. **Accurate DST handling**:
-   - Track DST status for both source and target timezones
+   - DST status for both source and target timezones is tracked
-   - Calculate accurate hour differences based on timezone offsets
+   - Hour differences based on timezone offsets are accurately calculated
-   - Apply DST-aware formatting for human-readable timezone displays
+   - DST-aware formatting is applied for human-readable timezone displays

 These changes resolve the issues by ensuring that timezone conversions are accurate regardless of DST transitions, and that original time information is preserved throughout the processing pipeline.